jhwu03/Softdev-API/README.md

 ### How to run this project
-1. If pip command is restricted, run it with a virtual environment with the following commands:
+1. To ensure that we're running on the same package versions, run it with a virtual environment with the following commands:
    ```
    python3 -m venv <name of vitrual environment>    # creates a virtual environment named <name of virtual environment>
    .<name of vitrual environment>/bin/activate      # activates the virtual environment